shayandelbari/clinic-management/ClinicManagement_proj/Documentation/TechnicalDocumentation.md

 | **Controllers** | Panel management |
 | **Utils** | Navigation and image handling |

-> ??
-The Appointment management includes special logic for scheduling and status updates.
+> Warning: The Appointment management includes special logic for scheduling and status updates.

 ---